fry69/maint.sh/README.md

   - Reboot servers when required
 - Execute custom commands on remote hosts
 - Dry-run option to preview commands without execution
-- Configurable host lists for SSH and ping operations

 ## When to Use This Script